 - You must be 18 or older

-- You must have a US mailing address
+- Investors must have a US mailing address

-M1 Finance offers a variety of additional features, the two most prominent being tax minimization and smart rebalancing.
-Using a simplified method of tax loss harvesting, M1 Finance offers options to sell positions in the most tax favored way.
+Using a simplified method of tax loss harvesting, M1 Finance offers options to sell positions in the most tax-favored way.

 However, there are alternative robo advisors that offer more effective tax loss harvesting strategies.
 If you are interested in this feature, we recommend checking out Betterment, the most popular robo advisor.